takeshape/penny/README.md

 If you are using the included workflows you will get a great CI process that includes:

 - Unit tests on every PR
-- Cypress E2E Testing on every PR
+- Playwright E2E Testing on every PR
 - Storybook deploys and testing with Chromatic
 - Automated Lighthouse scores on every PR and on production deploys